DevExpress-Examples/winforms-dashboard-async-mode-random-filter/Readme.md

 ![screenshot](/images/screenshot.png)

-Click **Random Filter** button to get available filters and apply a random filter asynchronously.
+Click **Random Filter** to get available filters and apply a random filter asynchronously.

 ## API
 * [DashboardViewer.AsyncMode](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.AsyncMode).
 Switches to the asynchronous mode.
 The property is set in the **InitializeComponent** method.